 What do you offer your reader?
 You’ve heard this called the promise.
 It will generally fall under information or entertainment.
 Maybe you offer actionable tools for small businesses to increase profits, fast, or compelling science fiction rooted in well-researched facts.

 Successfully branded writers are strongly differentiated from others in their field and generally stay true to the same basic promise across all works.

 This is usually a very short, memorable phrase that reinforces an important aspect of your brand.
 It can be descriptive or expressive.
 For example, CNN’s descriptive tag line is “The most trusted name in news."
 Author Daniel Amen’s is “The Brain Doctor.”
 McDonald’s expressive tag line is “I’m lovin’ it.”
 Note that it’s easier to pull off an expressive tag line if your brand is already well known.

 The symbol that identifies your brand is your logo.
 Think the Nike swoosh or Apple’s apple with a bite missing.
 A publishing company will typically have an imprint logo.
 An individual author probably does not need to develop a logo.
 In either case, if you do have a logo, stick with it.
 Recognition and consistency are key.

 Type style and colors

 In the print world, type style and colors can be powerful product branding tools, especially for a series.
 Search Rich Dad, Poor Dad on Amazon and notice the consistent use of purple and gold.
 The Twilight series uses a distinctive typeface and a strong black, white, and red palette.

 All these elements and details are important when developing your brand identity.
 They may seem small, but they are things the reader will come to know and recognize as being distinctly you.

-This is a selection from Greenleaf Book Group CEO, Tanya Hall's, upcoming book Ideas, Influence, and Income.
+This is a selection from Greenleaf Book Group CEO, Tanya Hall's, book Ideas, Influence, and Income.
 To download free sample chapters from the book, insert your email address below.